Hydraxous/UltraFunGuns/README.md

 # Miscellaneous additions
 ______________________________________________________________________________________________
 Weapon manager available in the pause menu in-game for easy UFG weapon management.
-You can also press the I key to open it at any time and the button can be rebound in the config.
+You can also press the I key to open it at any time and the button, along with every other bind can be rebound by opening the Keybind menu.
+The Keybind menu can be opened by clicking at the top of the Inventory screen.

 ![newWeaponManager](https://user-images.githubusercontent.com/8602389/194091030-5b16e8b8-a0fc-4bf0-ae4a-cd8d3c7305f0.png)